kajmeter/kajmeter/README.md

 - 👋 Hi, I’m @kajmeter
-- 🌱 I’m currently learning Java, C++, SQL
+- 🌱 I’m currently learning Java, C++

 <!---
 kajmeter/kajmeter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.